India Fruit Pulp Market Size and Growth Forecast 2026-2030

 The mango segment is estimated to witness significant growth during the forecast period.

-The mango segment dominates the fruit pulp market in India, driven by robust domestic consumption and significant export demand for its unique sensory profile.
+The mango segment dominates the fruit pulp market in India, accounting for approximately 34% of the market.
+This leadership is driven by strong domestic consumption and robust export demand for varieties like Alphonso and Totapuri.

 The Mango segment was valued at USD 128 million in 2024 and showed a gradual increase during the forecast period.